Gooch Close Gang: Murder of Judah Dewar

 In October 1999, an innocent man became collateral damage: Judah Dewar, 35, was shot dead in Longsight simply for being "in the wrong place, at the wrong time, in the wrong car."
-Dewar, a father of nine with no gang ties, had just visited a friend and gotten into his BMW coupe when a teenager ran up and shot him in the chest at close range.
+Dewar, a father of nine with no gang ties, had just visited a friend and gotten into his BMW coupe when a teenager shot him in the chest.
 Dewar collapsed next to his car and died within seconds.
 Police believe the 15-year-old shooter mistook Dewar for a Longsight Crew member because of his fancy car.
 Chief suspect, Thomas "Little T" Ramsey (15) of the Gooch affiliated Pit Bull Crew faction, was charged, but the case was thrown out for insufficient evidence.
 (Ramsey himself was killed a year later in a suspected internal gang purge.)

-Dewar's senseless murder—of a well-liked family man and ex-Sale Grammar School pupil—outraged the community.
-It highlighted how deadly gang culture had become for bystanders and prompted police.

 Murder of Roger Ormsby

 On 5 January 2000, the charred body of Roger Ormsby, 34, was found in his burning BMW in Whalley Range.
 Ormsby had been shot three times in the back of the head—an execution-style killing—and the car set aflame.
 Ormsby was a local businessman with an expensive lifestyle (multiple properties and a garage) but no obvious legitimate income.
 Police quietly suspected he financed gang activities or the drug trade, and indeed the Gooch Gang were suspected of ordering his murder.
-Ormsby's death showed that even as the 1990s "Gunchester" Era waned, targeted contract killings were still occurring.
-His murder remains officially unsolved, but was widely seen as a gangland hit to settle scores or debts.

 Murders of Clifton Bryan and Denis Wilson

-On 5 May 2000, a gruesome discovery was made in Leeds: the bodies of Clifton Bryan, 29, and Denis Wilson, 32, were found bundled in the trunk of a car, both shot in the head.
-Bryan—a muscular Manchester gangster who had relocated to Leeds to expand drug operations—and Wilson—a Doddington member (and half-brother of slain 1997 gang leader Kevin Lewis)—had been lured to a house in Chorlton, Manchester, then executed and dumped 40 miles away in Harehills, Leeds.
+On 5 May 2000, a gruesome discovery was made in Leeds: the bodies of Clifton Bryan, 29, and Denis Wilson, 32, were found bundled in a car, both shot in the head.
+Bryan—a muscular Manchester gangster who had relocated to Leeds to expand drug operations—and Wilson—a Doddington member (and half-brother of slain 1997 gang leader Kevin Lewis)—had been lured to a house in Manchester, then executed and dumped 40 miles away in Harehills, Leeds.
 Police later determined this was a Gooch Gang hit: several Gooch members were arrested and charged, including one who confessed before retracting his admission.
 However, after two trials by 2003, all suspects were acquitted due to lack of solid evidence.
-The Bryan–Wilson double murder was a devastating blow to the Doddington side, as Wilson was a senior figure and Bryan an ally.
-It also demonstrated how the Gooch Gang's reach extended beyond Manchester's boundaries.
-The level of planning—bodies driven to another city—and the failure to convict anyone fed the aura of fear around Manchester's gangs in the early 2000s.